Social media marketing is on every brand’s table these days, isn’t it?

 2. Choose a Tool/Platform

-To take this strategy a step ahead, you can juggle around surveying tools that are easy to use for the audience.
+To make this strategy a step ahead, you can juggle around surveying tools that are easy to use for the audience.
 A precise choice is required while choosing a tool so that you can better target your audience, ask questions, and collect answers.

 If you’re not yet ready for a traditional survey method, you can always give a shot to social media questionnaire/poll surveys.
 Initially, you can choose a platform with enough of your target audience and then proceed further to conduct a survey.